angr/angr-doc/loading.md

 By default, Project tries to replace external calls to libraries' functions by using [symbolic summaries](./todo.md) termed *SimProcedures* (these are summaries of how functions affect the state).

 When no such summary is available for a given function:
 - if `load_libs` is `True` (this is the default), then the *real* library function is executed instead.
 This may or may not be what you want, depending on the actual function.
-For example, some of libc's function are extremely complex to analyze and will most likely cause an explosion of the number of states for the [path](./todo.md) trying to execute them.
+For example, some of libc's functions are extremely complex to analyze and will most likely cause an explosion of the number of states for the [path](./todo.md) trying to execute them.

 - if `load_libs` is `False`, then external functions are unresolved, and Project will resolve them to a generic "stub" SimProcedure called `ReturnUnconstrained`.
 It does what its name says: it returns unconstrained values.